Real Estate Closings and Provision of Title Insurance

 How is the Premium Determined and When is it Paid?

-Title insurance premiums are based on the dollar amount of coverage provided.
+Premiums are based on the dollar amount of coverage provided.
 Every title insurance company is required to file its schedule of rates, forms, and rate modifications with the Insurance Commissioner before the rates can be used.
 Premiums are paid once at the closing and time of transfer of title.
 There are no continuing premiums like other types of insurance.